 End users are creating their own workarounds

 When end users feel like they need to make their own workarounds because the systems they use don’t talk to one another, it’s the sign of an integration gap.
 If users are downloading data to Excel, making the changes they need, and then uploading that file to another system, that’s a process error that can be fixed through software integration.

-Not only is it time-consuming to create these workarounds, it’s also easy to make mistakes.
+Not only is it time-consuming to create these workarounds, but it’s also easy to make mistakes.
 Integrating systems eliminates duplicate work and greatly reduces human error.
 And, by reducing friction for users, you enable them to spend more time on their actual job duties.
-The incremental time savings integrated systems offer adds up, and that’s what helps clear obstacles to generating revenue.
+The incremental time savings integrated systems offer adds up, and that’s what helps clear obstacles to generate revenue.

 You use a mixture of specialized systems, old and new